jekoehler/Covid-19/README.md

 ### Johns Hopkins University [1]

 The JHU data contains novel coronavirus (Covid-19) confirmed infected, deceased and recovered cases.
-JHU Covid-19 data repository can be found on [github](https://github.com/CSSEGISandData/COVID-19)
+The COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University can be found on [github](https://github.com/CSSEGISandData/COVID-19)

 ### Oxford University [2]